ckelly314/pyisotopomer/README.md

 Go to the "scale_normalization" tab of the excel template.
 Columns A-F contain the pre-loaded delta values for a set of reference gases.
 If your reference gases are not listed, add their calibrated delta values in columns A-F, then copy the calculations in columns G-N. Columns M and N contain the "known" 45/44R and 46/44R for each reference material, normalized to the 45/44 and 46/44 of your N2O reference tank.

-Columns P-R are references to the names, size corrected 45rR/45rR, and 46rR/46rR of each sample in your run.
+Starting in Row 12, Columns B and C are the "known" 45rR/45rR and 46rR/46rR for each reference material.
+CHANGE these values so that they point to the appropriate values in columns M and N. Columns D and E are references to the size corrected 45rR/45rR and 46rR/46rR of each sample in your run.
 Drag these cells down to include all of the reference materials in your run.
-Columns S and T are the "known" 45rR/45rR and 46rR/46rR for each reference material — CHANGE these values so that they point to the appropriate values in columns M and N. Inspect the plot in columns AB-AF to ensure that the slopes and R<sup>2</sup> are close to 1 (if not, check for problem reference materials that are throwing off the calibration).
-Row 3, columns Y and Z contain the 𝜆 factors needed to scale-normalize the measured 45rR/45rR and 46rR/46rR of the data.
+Row 13, Columns J and K contain the λ factors needed to scale-normalize the measured 45rR/45rR and 46rR/46rR of the data.
+These should be close to 1 (if not, check for problem reference materials that are throwing off the calibration).

 Return to the "size_correction" tab of the excel template.
-Rows AI-AJ contain the scale-normalized 45rR/45rR and 46rR/46rR of each samples.
+Columns AI and AJ contain the scale-normalized 45rR/45rR and 46rR/46rR of each sample.

 The 31R, 45R, and 46R for each sample, normalized to the common reference injection, normalized to a m/z 44 peak area of 20 Vs, and scale-normalized (in the case of 45R and 46R), are found in columns AL-AN.
+If you know the Δ<sup>17</sup>O of your samples, enter them in Column AO; otherwise, leave these values as 0.
 Save the correction template with a new name into your current working directory, or, if you're using Google Colab, upload it to your data processing folder in your drive.

 ## Scrambling calibration